 Chronic leg pain–any type of leg pain condition that lasts for 3 months or more–is a serious condition facing many people.
-At Arizona Pain Specialists, we always endeavor to provide the most up-to-date information about any pain condition, while also incorporating holistic lifestyle approaches into treatment plans.
+At Arizona Pain, we always endeavor to provide the most up-to-date information about any pain condition, while also incorporating holistic lifestyle approaches into treatment plans.

 If you suffer from chronic leg pain, you can find out more about your pain condition by reading many of our Inside Pain posts from July.

 Knowing more about a pain condition starts with identifying its root causes and risk factors.
 If you suffer from knee pain, you may already know its cause, but did you know the factors that put you more at risk for the condition?
 These include everything from age to extra weight to smoking habits.